cmg7063/IGME480FinalProject/README.md

 -

 ## Brainstorm
--Tower defense
+- Tower defense
--Treasure hunt
+- Treasure hunt
--Sticky notes (potentially collaborative; you can see other people's sticky notes and share notes with people; fridge (reminders))
+- Sticky notes (potentially collaborative; you can see other people's sticky notes and share notes with people; fridge (reminders))
--AR Language Translator (take a screenshot, send to server for image recognition) -New student campus tour
+- AR Language Translator (take a screenshot, send to server for image recognition)
+- New student campus tour